In Class Education

-This presentation offers a look into the daily life and culture of the Dakelh First Nations people (Lheidli T’enneh band).
+This presentation offers a look into the daily life and culture of the Lheidli T’enneh band in the early 1900s.
 Emphasis is placed on the role of seasons in the seasonal round, with food, medicine, art, and leisure being discussed briefly.
 The importance of legends and oral history in First Nations communities will also be explained.
-Students will be encouraged to compare and contrast the Dakelh way of life to the pioneer lifestyle of the Huble family.
+Students will be encouraged to compare and contrast the way of life of the Lheidli T'enneh to the students' own lifestyles.
 The presentation involves a felt board activity which encourages student participation.

 Curriculum Content addressed: people, places, and events in the local community, and in local First Peoples communities; relationships between a community and its environment; cultural characteristics and ways of life of local First Peoples; oral history, traditional stories, and artifacts as evidence about past First Peoples cultures.

 This presentation is designed to discuss Huble Homestead and the Seebach & Huble General Store in relation to the fur trade.
 Students will learn about life as a fur trade, the challenges they would face, and the different strategies they would have used to overcome those challenges.
 Pictures are used to discuss the different types of animals that would have been trapped locally.
 Students will also get to interact with real animal pelts.